 Nevertheless, some trainers, particularly those who do not have a background in swimming, advise swimmers to try dryland workouts for swimmers that can often cause more harm than good.
 This article will illustrate some exercises that might be recommended but should actually be avoided at all costs by swimmers.
 In contrast, try the exercises we recommend.

 The first exercise to avoid are bench dips.
 They fit into the calisthenics strength training style of working out.
 Similar to pushups, you are only lifting your own bodyweight.
 You will definitely find this exercise in most gym workouts, but it is a dangerous exercise for swimmers.

 The starting position is with your arms extended behind you resting on a bench with your glutes raised off the floor and legs extended.
-The exercise is then performed by bending your arms and engaging first your shoulders and then your triceps until your glutes almost touch the floor.
+The exercise is then performed by bending your arms — first engaging your shoulders and then your triceps — until your glutes almost touch the floor.

 This exercise is specifically designed to strengthen your triceps and will help strengthen the coalface of your swim stroke.